Sarah269/Data-Cleaning-Project/README.md

 # Data-Cleaning-Project

-This is a data cleaning project using an extract of Tennesse Housing data.
-The Excel file contains 541 records.
+This is a data cleaning project using an extract of Tennessee Housing data.
+The original Excel file contains approximately 59,000 records.
+Created an extract of the file due to challenges loading in SAS Studio.
+The Google Sheets file contains 541 records.
 The data file is cleaned using SAS Studio.

 The following tasks were performed:
 - Imported Excel file into SAS